 If I was given the chance to live abroad, the Alps is where I’d buy my dream home.
 They’re perfect for sunny walks in summer, skiing in winter and natural wonders all year round.
 Natural wonders like the Partnach Gorge at Garmisch-Partenkirchen in Germany.
 We spent a week in the Bavarian town late one summer (by coincidence…

-In winter: Ljubljana, capital of Slovenia
+Ljubljana, capital of Slovenia, in winter

 The Vasa – Stockholm’s star attraction

-I remember as a kid watching the Tudor warship Mary Rose being rescued from the depths of the Solent on TV, and several years later visiting Portsmouth to see her skeletal remains.
-Hers was a remarkable story of survival beneath the seabed, but she’s not a patch on the Vasa.
-On show in her own…
+As a teenager I watched on TV as the battered remains of the Tudor warship Mary Rose was rescued from the muddy depths of the Solent.
+Some years later we visited Portsmouth to see her skeletal remains, now preserved and the centrepiece of a museum.
+Hers was a remarkable story of survival beneath the seabed,…